feathersjs-ecosystem/feathers-vuex/README.md

     idField: 'id',
     servicePath: 'v1/todos' // The full service path
     autoRemove: false, // Indicates that this service will not automatically remove results missing from subsequent requests.
+    paginate: false, // Indicates if pagination is enabled on the Feathers service.

     isFindPending: false,
     isGetPending: false,